Simplicial Convolutional Filters: Filter Design

-which is a continuous version of~\eqref{eq.spectral-design}.
-An example is given in Fig. \ref{fig:continuous-desired-frequency-response}.
-To solve \eqref{eq.grid-based-design}, we can uniformly grid (sample) $M_1$ and $M_2$ points from the intervals $[\lambda_{\rm G, \min}, \lambda_{\rm G, \max}] $ and $[\lambda_{\rm C, \min}, \lambda_{\rm C, \max}]$.
-The problem \eqref{eq.grid-based-design} can then be formulated as an LS problem of form \eqref{eq.ls-1} but with the sampled frequencies as the entries of the system matrix instead of the true eigenvalues.
-Similarly as before, we can follow either the joint [cf. \eqref{eq.ls-1}] or the decoupled [cf. \eqref{eq.ls-2}] design to solve it.
-The largest true eigenvalue can be approximated by efficient algorithms, e.g., power iteration, \cite{watkins2007matrix,sleijpen2000jacobi}.
+By sampling $M_1$ and $M_2$ (grid)-points uniformly from the intervals $[\lambda_{\rm G, \min}, \lambda_{\rm G, \max}] $ and $[\lambda_{\rm C, \min}, \lambda_{\rm C, \max}]$, the problem \eqref{eq.grid-based-design} can then be formulated as an LS problem of form \eqref{eq.ls-1} but with the sampled frequencies as the entries of the system matrix instead of the true eigenvalues.
+We can again solve this LS problem either via a direct pseudo-inverse of the system matrix or via the decoupled solution method [cf.\eqref{eq.ls-2-solution}].
+Notice that the largest true eigenvalue can be approximated by efficient algorithms, e.g., power iteration, \cite{watkins2007matrix,sleijpen2000jacobi}.
 For the smallest, we can set a small value greater than 0 as the lower bound.